toivoh/julia-kernels/README.md

 The first parameter to `@kernel` (`2` in this example) specifies the number of dimensions -- it should go away soon!

 The idea is to implement a subset of Julia which can be easily converted into a kernel.
 (Though the syntax is so far slightly different, eg `dest[]` instead of `dest[:,:]`)
+The front end that produces raw kernel code from the argument to `@kernel` might conceivable also be useful for creating raw kernel code from other kinds of sources, which can then be handed to a back end.

 Example: `test_kernels.jl`